 - Electronics manufacturing in Indonesia

-- Aquaculture in the Philippines
+- Aquaculture production in the Philippines

 - ILO constituents and stakeholders adopt recommendations to address decent work opportunities and challenges in selected global supply chains.